Effects of radiative losses on the relativistic jets of high-mass microquasars

-Bottom panel of Fig. \ref{fig:CygX1_T_Tndp} shows the pressure ratio between inner cocoon and beam for the same three runs, where the pressure is derived from the mean temperature and rest mass density obtained by averaging over the marked cells.
-The pressure ratio in run CygX1\_T9 displays a different behaviour as the other two runs, showing higher values as soon as t = 1000 s, resulting in stronger internal shocks in the beam, while the values for runs CygX1\_T8 and T7 are similar up to time t $\sim$ 6000 s, meaning the internal structure of those two jets are similar during that period.
-These two effects both accelerate the growth of KHI modes, which is confirmed by the derived values of $t_{KHI}$ of 207, 71.4 and 26.8 s found in Table \ref{tab:tKHI} for runs CygX1\_T7, CygX1, and CygX1\_T9 respectively.
+The bottom panel of Fig. \ref{fig:CygX1_T_Tndp} shows the pressure ratio between inner cocoon and beam for the same three runs, where the pressure is derived from the mean temperature and from the rest mass density obtained by averaging over the marked cells.
+The pressure ratio in run CygX1\_T9 displays a different behavior from the other two runs, showing higher values as soon as t = 1000 s.
+This results in stronger internal shocks in the beam.
+The values for runs CygX1\_T8 and T7 are similar up to time t $\sim$ 6000 s, however, meaning that the internal structure of these two jets are similar during this period.
+These two effects both accelerate the growth of KHI modes, which is confirmed by the derived values of $t_{KHI}$ of 207, 71.4 and 26.8 s found in Table \ref{tab:tKHI} for runs CygX1\_T7, CygX1, and CygX1\_T9, respectively.

-Turning from the early beam evolution and instability growth to the turbulent phase, we find much less effect of the different beam temperatures.
-The velocity of the jet head is comparable to within its fluctuation range, except for possibly the very late time still covered by our simulations when the jet head velocity for the hottest jet seems to slow down slightly as compared to the two simulations with cooler jets.
-This would suggest that as soon as a more generic, turbulent behaviour takes over the dynamics, the importance of beam injection temperature lessens.
+For the turbulent phase, the effect of the different beam temperatures is weaker.
+The velocity of the jet head is comparable to within its fluctuation range, except possibly for the very late time that is still covered by our simulations when the jet head velocity for the hottest jet seems to slow down slightly as compared to the two simulations with cooler jets.
+This would suggest that as soon as a more generic turbulent behavior takes over the dynamics, the beam injection temperature becomes less important.